OneSparse/OneSparse/README.md

 the future.

-Sparse vectors can be constructed by calling vector with two array arguments , the first array are the indexes, and must be coercible to bigint, and the second array are the values, and can be any supported
+Sparse vectors can be constructed by calling vector with two array arguments, the first array are the indexes, and must be coercible to bigint, and the second array are the values, and can be any supported
 type: